Monterosa Ski Resort Italy

 - Uncrowded.

-- Great value lift ticket price.
+- Good value lift ticket price.

-- Superb, unfettered off-piste including tree skiing.
+- Superb, unfettered off-piste terrain including tree skiing.

-- Great intermediate piste trails.
+- Excellent length & variety of intermediate piste trails.

 - Fresh tracks available days after last snowfall.